ayushgun/website/posts/markdown/compile-time_bounds_checking.md

 > March 26, 2024

-When working with contiguous containers in C++, such as `std::vector`, it's common to use bounds-checked interfaces like the `at()` member function to ensure safety from undefined behavior or undesirable side effects.
+When working with random access containers in C++, such as `std::vector`, it's common to use bounds-checked interfaces like the `at()` member function to ensure safety from undefined behavior or undesirable side effects.
 However, these interfaces come with a trade-off: they introduce a run-time penalty due to the necessity of checking bounds at run-time.
 Moreover, they rely on exceptions to signal out-of-bounds access, further adding overhead.

 ## Current Bounds Checking